-- (ii) Funding allocated under this subsection (4)(c) is subject to RCW 28A.150.265. - (d) In addition, the omnibus appropriations act shall at a minimum specify: - (i) A high-poverty average class size in schools where more than 50 percent of the students are eligible for free and reduced-price meals; and - (ii) A specialty average class size for advanced placement and international baccalaureate courses. - (5)(a) The minimum allocation for each level of prototypical school shall include allocations for the following types of staff in addition to classroom teachers:
+(d) In addition, the omnibus appropriations act shall at a minimum specify: (i) A high-poverty average class size in schools where more than 50 percent of the students are eligible for free and reduced-price meals; and (ii) A specialty average class size for advanced placement and international baccalaureate courses.

+(5) (a) The minimum allocation for each level of prototypical school shall include allocations for the following types of staff in addition to classroom teachers:

-Elementa ry School Middle School High School
+Elementa ry School Middle School 2

 Principals, assistant principals, and other

 certificated building-level administrators 1.253 1.353 1.880

-Teacher-librarians, a function that includes information literacy, technology, and media to support school library media programs 0.663 0.519 0.523 ((Teaching assistance))Paraeducators, including any aspect of educational instructional services provided by classified employees ((0.936)) 1.004 ((0.700)) 0.768 ((0.652)) 0.720 Office support and other noninstructional aides ((2.012)) 2.080 ((2.325)) 2.393 ((3.269)) 3.337 Custodians 1.657 1.942 2.965 Nurses 0.585 0.888 0.824 Social workers 0.311 0.088 0.127 Psychologists 0.104 0.024 0.049 Counselors 0.993 1.716 3.039 Classified staff providing student and staff safety 0.079 0.092 0.141 Parent involvement coordinators 0.0825 0.00 0.00
+Teacher-librarians, a function that includes information literacy, technology, and media to support school library media programs 0.663 0.519 0.523 (( Teaching assistance )) Paraeducators , including any aspect of educational instructional services provided by classified employees (( 0.936 )) ) 1.004 (( 0.700 )) 0.768 (( 0.652 )) 0.720 Office support and other noninstructional aides (( 2.012 )) ) 2.080 (( 2.325 )) 2.393 (( 3.269 )) 3.337 Custodians 1.657 1.942 2.965 Nurses 0.585 0.888 0.824 Social workers 0.311 0.088 0.127 Psychologists 0.104 0.024 0.049 Counselors 0.993 1.716 3.039 Classified staff providing student and staff safety 0.079 0.092 0.141 Parent involvement coordinators 0.0825 0.00 0.00

-- (b)(i) The superintendent may only allocate funding, up to the combined minimum allocations, for nurses, social workers, psychologists, counselors, classified staff providing student and staff safety, and parent involvement coordinators under (a) of this subsection to the extent of and proportionate to a school district's demonstrated actual ratios of: Full-time equivalent physical, social, and emotional support staff to full-time equivalent students. - (ii) The superintendent must adopt rules to implement this subsection (5)(b) and the rules must require school districts to prioritize funding allocated as required by (b)(i) of this subsection for physical, social, and emotional support staff who hold a valid educational staff associate certificate appropriate for the staff's role. - (iii) For the purposes of this subsection (5)(b), "physical, social, and emotional support staff" include nurses, social workers, psychologists, counselors, classified staff providing student and staff safety, parent involvement coordinators, and other school district employees and contractors who provide physical, social, and emotional support to students as defined by the superintendent. - (c) The superintendent shall develop rules that require school districts to use the additional funding provided under (a) of this subsection to support increased staffing, prevent layoffs, or increase salaries for the following staff types in the 2024-25 school year: Paraeducators, office support, and noninstructional aides.
-The superintendent shall collect data from school districts on how the increased allocations are used. - (6)(a) The minimum staffing allocation for each school district to provide district-wide support services shall be allocated per one thousand annual average full-time equivalent students in grades K-12 as follows:
+(b)(i) The superintendent may only allocate funding, up to the combined minimum allocations, for nurses, social workers, psychologists, counselors, classified staff providing student and staff safety, and parent involvement coordinators under (a) of this subsection to the extent of and proportionate to a school district's demonstrated actual ratios of: Full-time equivalent physical, social, and emotional support staff to full-time equivalent students.

+(ii) The superintendent must adopt rules to implement this subsection (5)(b) and the rules must require school districts to prioritize funding allocated as required by (b)(i) of this subsection for physical, social, and emotional support staff who hold a valid educational staff associate certificate appropriate for the staff's role.

+(iii) For the purposes of this subsection (5)(b), "physical, social, and emotional support staff" include nurses, social workers, psychologists, counselors, classified staff providing student and staff safety, parent involvement coordinators, and other school district employees and contractors who provide physical, social, and emotional support to students as defined by the superintendent. (c) The superintendent shall develop rules that require school districts to use the

+(c) The superintendent shall develop rules that require school districts to use the additional funding provided under (a) of this subsection to support increased staffing, prevent layoffs, or increase salaries for the following staff types in the 2024-25 school year: Paraeducators, office support, and noninstructional aides.
+The superintendent shall collect data from school districts on how the increased allocations are used.

+collect data from school districts on how the increased allocations are used.
+(6)(a) The minimum staffing allocation for each school district to provide district-wide support services shall be allocated per one thousand annual average full-time equivalent students in grades K-12 as follows:

-1,000
+Staff per 1,000

-K -1 2 sti udents
+K-12 students

-Technology
+Technology 0.628

-Facilities, maintenance, and grounds.
-1.813
+Facilities, maintenance, and grounds 1.813

 Warehouse, laborers, and mechanics 0.332